akka/akka/akka-docs/rst/scala/microkernel.rst

 .. includecode:: ../../../akka-sbt-plugin/sample/project/plugins.sbt

+Make sure that you have a ``project/build.properties`` file:

+.. includecode:: ../../../akka-sbt-plugin/sample/project/build.properties

 Then you add it to the settings of your ``project/Build.scala``.
 It is also important that you add the ``akka-kernel`` dependency.
 This is an example of a complete sbt build file: